 The University of Siena is one of Italy's oldest and most esteemed institutes of higher learning.
 It was founded in 1240 and is primarily known for its medical school, which was established in the same year.
 The institution has been teaching Dentistry in English since 2017 and has a student body of about 20,000.

-The University of Siena is one of the first, and oldest, publicly funded universities in Italy.
+The University of Siena is one of the first and oldest publicly funded universities in Italy.
 It was founded in the year 1240 and is now best known for its Schools of Medicine, Law and Economics.
-The university houses over 20,000 students and as recently as 2017 opened up Dentistry in the English language.
-The motto of the university is to establish a new international community with foreign students arriving from all parts of the world, not just from Europe.
+The university houses over 20,000 students, and as recently as 2017, it opened up Dentistry in the English language.
+The university's motto is to establish a new international community with international students arriving from all parts of the world, not just from Europe.
 The university already has high regard for research and teaching in the scientific community worldwide.
 Newly available technologies and advances in clinical research help to create dental graduates that excel above all others.
-The university adheres strictly to European standards of education which ensures that the students are always privy to the highest standard of professional training.
+The university adheres strictly to European standards of education, which ensures that the students are always privy to the highest standard of professional training.

 University of Siena’s address is Banchi di Sotto, 55, 53100 Siena, Italy.

 The University of Siena offers Italian language courses to interested international students.
 Students usually appreciate the opportunity to learn a foreign language, and knowledge of Italian comes very usefully once the clinical years begin.

 In addition, the university promotes sports training in football, basketball, volleyball, fencing, tennis, and weightlifting.
 Students can participate in competitive teams or just exercise for fun and good health.

 The university offers a 6-year dentistry course in English.
 The tuition fee is up to £ 4072 per year.
 The tuition fees vary in accordance with your family’s economic status as well as the credits you’ve earned in the 12 months prior to 10th August; the tuition fee can change from the above values, please ask for more information.